Dust Properties of the Interstellar Object 3I/ATLAS Revealed by Optical and Near-Infrared Polarimetry: Results

 As already reported in \citet{2025ApJ...992L..29G}, the PPC of 3I/ATLAS exhibits a deeper negative polarization branch (NPB) than any of the SSCs included for comparison.
 Our \Rc-band measurements connect smoothly with the PPC reported by \citet{2025ApJ...992L..29G}, while they show a clearly different PPC profile compared to the results of \citet{2025RNAAS...9..338Z}, which were obtained at a similar epoch (this difference is discussed in Section~\ref{s:disc}).

 The \Ic-band PPC shows behavior broadly consistent with that in the \Rc-band.
-At near-infrared wavelengths ($J$, $H$, and \Ks bands), the degree of polarization increases monotonically with phase angle over the observed range.
+At near-infrared wavelengths ($J$, $H$, and \Ks-bands), the degree of polarization increases monotonically with phase angle over the observed range.
 However, due to the limited number of measurements at small phase angles ($\alpha \lesssim 23\degr$), it is difficult to determine an inversion angle at these wavelengths.
 As in the \Rc-band case, the depth of the NPB at all observed wavelengths is significantly deeper than that of typical SSCs, indicating that the polarimetric behavior of 3I/ATLAS is distinctive across all observed wavelengths.

-Furthermore, the PPCs obtained during the inbound and outbound phases are mutually consistent within the observational uncertainties in all bands, and no significant temporal variation in the polarimetric properties is detected over the observed period.
+Furthermore, the PPCs obtained during the inbound from \citep{2025ApJ...992L..29G} and outbound phases from this study are mutually consistent within the observational uncertainties in all bands, and no significant temporal variation in the polarimetric properties is detected over the observed period.
 These measurements were obtained at comparable heliocentric distances for a given phase angle, allowing a direct comparison between the two orbital phases.

 Figure~\ref{fig:PCC} shows the PCC of 3I/ATLAS at phase angles where polarimetric measurements are available in all observed bands ($\alpha = 23.4\degr$ and $30.5\degr$).
 Because the signal-to-noise ratio of the \Ks-band data obtained on 2025 December 18 is insufficient, the corresponding \Ks-band data point is not included in this figure.
 At shorter wavelengths (0.6--1.2~\micron), $P_\mathrm{r}$ increases with wavelength.
 This wavelength dependence is consistently observed at both phase angles and represents a systematic trend exceeding the measurement uncertainties.
 At longer wavelengths, the polarization does not continue to increase monotonically from the visible range.
 Instead, it reaches a maximum at wavelengths of approximately 1.5--2.0~\micron and remains nearly constant or shows a slight decrease beyond 1.7--2.2~\micron.